jabhinav/RetinaNet-for-Table-Detection/README.md

 **Deep Learning Framework**: Keras with Tensorflow

-**Dataset**: For Dataset of Document Images with Tables present, refer the enclosed `Object Detection Details and Survey`
+**Dataset**: For links to dataset of document images with tables, refer the enclosed `Object Detection Details and Survey`

 **SampleResults**: Contains document images with tables detected by the RetinaNet model